 There is a concept of the Critical Weight Range in the field of Conservation Biology in Australia to identify the native species that are at the highest risk of predation by the two introduced predators.
 Most species in this weight range, like the iconic Bilby, Numbat and the candy floss- like Rufus hair wallaby, have undergone dramatic population declines that placed them on the Endangered Species List.

-Australian Wildlife road trip – Alice Springs to Darwin
+Classic Australian road trip – Alice Springs to Darwin

 Nankeen night heron on the Yellow Water Billabong in Kakadu National Park